exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - an OP_RETURN instruction (`0x6a`)
 - 1-byte, the length of stored data
 - `EXONUM` in the ASCII encoding (`0x45 0x58 0x4f 0x4e 0x55 0x4d`)
-- a 1-byte version of the current data output, currently is `1`.
+- a 1-byte version of the current data output, currently `1`.
-- a 1-byte type of payload: 0 if only anchored hash is included, 1 if both chunks are used
+- a 1-byte type of payload: 0 if only the anchored hash is included, 1 if both chunks are used
-- 40 bytes of anchored hash data chunk
+- 40 bytes of the anchored hash data chunk
 - (optional) 32 bytes of a recovering data chunk

-All integer chunk parts are little-endian, as per the general guidelines of Bitcoin Script.
+All integer chunk parts are little-endian, as per the general guidelines of the Bitcoin Script.

-In total, anchoring transaction payload takes 48 bytes in regular way and enlarges to 80 bytes when recovering is needed.
+In total, the anchoring transaction payload usually takes 48 bytes and enlarges to 80 bytes when recovering is needed.

 #### Anchored hash data chunk